 Skip to main content

 A pack is a self-contained KhalOS app: a frontend React package plus an optional backend service, a manifest that declares both, and a Helm chart for shipping.
-In this walkthrough you’ll go from an empty GitHub repo to a running “Hello FDE” pack in under ten minutes.
+In this walkthrough you’ll go from an empty directory to a running “Hello FDE” pack in under ten minutes.

 This page is the fast path.
 For the full pack contract — every manifest field, every CI workflow, every deploy mode — follow the Next steps links at the bottom.